|Birth: ||Jan. 1, 1929|

 South Carolina, USA

 On January 20, 1951 he married the love of his life, Betty Miranda [Robinson] Davis, from St. Matthews, SC.
 He was from Norway, South Carolina and spent his early childhood growing up in rural Orangeburg County, SC.
-His very first job was at the age of 12 plowing behind a mule in the farm fields of rural Orangeburg County.
+His very first job was at the age of 12, plowing behind a mule in the farm fields of rural Orangeburg County.
 He earned $.25 an hour for this job.
+Their family went through hard times during the Depression.
+They lost their family farm & home place in Norway, SC, but they all worked hard to recover from that setback and led meaningful and successful lives.

 He had a special place in his heart for his four daughters that he lovingly referred to as his "living dolls".
 He was a very family oriented man and spent all of his free time with his children, grandchildren and family.
+He taught all his daughters how to change a car tire and how to change the oil in a car.
+He said he wanted his daughters to be able to help themselves and not have to depend on a man to do it for them.
+He wanted them to be able to take care of themselves.
 His adult hobbies were camping with family, deer hunting and fishing.
 He also liked working in his family's vegetable garden because he knew in that way he was providing for his family.
+He would tell his daughters that he may not have much to give them monetarily but he gave them a last name that was clean and he expected each of them to keep it clean during their lifetime to pass on to their kids.

 He was diagnosed with colon cancer in the late 1980s.
 He had an operation to remove the cancer.
-The cancer came back on his liver in 1990 which was inoperable.
+The cancer came back on his liver in early 1990 (stage IV) which was inoperable.
+The cancer had metastasized the outside of his liver.
 He started chemotherapy right away.
 He was certain he was going to beat cancer and was an inspiration to his entire family the way he fought to stay on this earth with them.
+Heaven gained a very special angel on the morning of January 28, 1992.

 Obit from The Times and Democrat; Orangeburg, SC